smagri/proj30cp/README.md

 # proj30cp

-# This is the bulk of my masters 30cp project code, 2016, namely this
-#is for the backend control system of my project.
+This is the bulk of my masters 30cp project code, 2016, namely this is for the backend control system of my project.

-#
-#My  other  code  for  this   year  is  in  my  catkin.voice_node  and
-#rosVoiceNode(indigo)  repositories.
-They  deal with  chainging  the
-#voice on a ros catkin and ros indigo system respectively.
+My  other  code   for  this  year  is  in   my  catkin.voice_node  and rosVoiceNode(indigo) repositories.
+They deal with chainging the voice on a ros catkin and ros indigo system respectively.

+#Summary: arduino motor(servo &amp; stepper) wifi
+server(arduinoServer.ino);
-#one line summary: arduino motor(servo &amp; stepper) wifi server(arduinoServer.ino); motor control client(motorControlClient.cpp &amp; xfer2as.cpp); current state of gui code(includes sendSMS.cpp)
+motor control client(motorControlClient.cpp &amp; xfer2as.cpp);
+current state of gui code(includes sendSMS.cpp)

 Arduino motor, servo & stepper, WiFi server is arduinoServer.ino.
 You can  choose  to  build  servo  or  a stepper  motor  server  with  the